dargaCode/Thwartski-Tf2-Hud/thwartski_switcher/thwartski_README_release_notes.txt

 	1) Fixed a but that prevented spectate commands from working if the player immediately started spectating, before choosing a class.

+	Thanks to Saberreap for feedback!

 v1.0.0 (RELEASE) - May 26, 2012.

 	1) Reworked the system so that players who don't know how to edit .cfg files can still rebind their hotkeys (by deleting one file and using the in-game settings menu).

+	Thanks to Saberreap and Zeldajunki for feedback!

 v0.9.2 (BETA) - May 25, 2012.